When you picture a startup, what do you see?

 Or having everyone on the team using the same tools instead of one person using a to-do list tool while their project manager is using a kanban board style project management app to keep track of everything.

 And it makes for a better customer experience too.
-If your sales team is using one video conferencing and messaging app, but your customer support and marketing teams are all using different tools, it makes it less efficient for not only them to talk to each other, but for anyone who’s customer-facing too.
+If your sales team is using one conference call service and messaging app, but your customer support and marketing teams are all using different tools, it makes it less efficient for not only them to talk to each other, but for anyone who’s customer-facing too.

-That’s exactly why we designed our app to encompass every communication channel a startup would need in one place: messaging, video conferencing, phone, and more.
+That’s exactly why we designed our app to encompass every communication channel a startup would need in one place: messaging, video calls, phone, and more.

 Startups need to screen share?
 It has that too: